West Thurrock: Industry

 West Thurrock was formerly the site of a large chalk quarrying and cement making industry.
-Individual companies included Brooks (which became part of APC), Wouldham Cement and Tunnel Cement (now part of Hanson Cement).
+Individual companies included Brooks (which became part of APC), Gibbs & Co., Wouldham Cement and Tunnel Cement (now part of Hanson Cement).
 Today, this industry is represented only by the works of Lafarge below the Queen Elizabeth II Bridge.
 A new plant for the production of aluminous cement was completed in 2003.

 Buildings

 West Thurrock is the location of the Lakeside Shopping Centre on the site of a chalk quarry owned by Tunnel Cement.

-The parish church (now redundant) was used for the funeral in the film Four Weddings and a Funeral.
+St Clement's Church, the historic parish church, was used for the funeral in the film Four Weddings and a Funeral.
+A modern replacement church, also dedicated to St Clement, now stands on London Road.
+The old church is now managed by Procter & Gamble, who own the adjoining factory, but occasional services are still held there.

 Belmont Castle, England, a neo-Gothic mansion, was built in West Thurrock in 1795 but was demolished in 1943 to make way for a chalk quarry.

 Origin of the name

 Thurrock is a Saxon name meaning "the bottom of a ship".
 West Thurrock is one of three "Thurrocks", the others being Little Thurrock and Grays Thurrock.